GsorinTheDev/BriefingMapMinigame-Widget/README.md

 * **Unit Deployment:** Tap buttons to add units to your chosen side of the map.

 ## ⚙️ Configuration
-To change the weather location clic on the parameter button top right on the screen, then type the city name, it will change the weather and city name automaticaly.
+To change the weather location or Language clic on the parameter button top right on the screen, then type the city name, it will change the weather and city name automaticaly.
+For the Language you can select French or English.

 ## 🚀 Getting Started
 1. Open ICUE, select iframe widget and add the code.